pittisl/ElasticTrainer/README.md

 **We are still finalizing our code and docs.
 Please stay tuned for camera-ready release of our paper**.

+# License

+Our source code is released under MIT License.

 # Requirements
 * Python 3.7+
 * tensorflow 2